Credible Intervals for Probability of Failure with Gaussian Processes: Introduction

+The rest of this section reviews related work and outlines our novel contributions. \Cref{sec:Monte_Carlo_Methods} overviews Monte Carlo methods that underpin many of the techniques used for probability of failure estimation. \Cref{sec:Gaussian_Processes} introduces the Gaussian process surrogate model and its connection to pointwise failure classification.
+Our main contributions start in \Cref{sec:estimators_error_bounds} where we derive credible intervals for common probability of failure estimates. \Cref{sec:adaptive_sampling_algorithm_cost} discusses iterative schemes amenable to the derived credible intervals and proposes a novel batch sampling scheme for simulations on HPC platforms. \Cref{sec:numerical_experiments} empirically evaluates our method on numerous benchmark problems including a Tsunami simulation where probability of failure is quantified in terms of wave height.
+Finally, \Cref{sec:conclusions_future_work} provides a brief summary alongside proposed directions for future work.

-Importance Sampling Monte Carlo (ISMC) is one popular technique for estimating probability of failure.
+Importance Sampling Monte Carlo (ISMC) is one popular technique for estimating probability of failure; see \cite{Bucklew_2013B,rubinstein2016simulation} for comprehensive treatments of rare event simulation and importance sampling.
 Basic Monte Carlo techniques often require a large number of samples from the original density which makes them inapplicable to expensive simulations.
 ISMC can greatly reduce the number of samples required for a good estimate by choosing a sampling density close to the original density truncated to the failure region.
 The challenge of ISMC schemes is to find a performant sampling density.
-Popular schemes derive densities from surrogate models (often Gaussian processes) \cite{camera,dalbey2014gaussian,echard2013combined,dubourg2013metamodel}, kernel density estimators \cite{ang1992optimal,swiler2010importance}, importance direction vectors \cite{cheng2023rare}, mixture of Gaussians \cite{wahal2019bimc}, or subset simulation \cite{au2007application,uribe2021cross} among others.
+Popular schemes derive densities from surrogate models (often Gaussian processes) \cite{camera,dalbey2014gaussian,echard2013combined,dubourg2013metamodel}, kernel density estimators \cite{ang1992optimal,swiler2010importance}, importance direction vectors \cite{cheng2023rare}, mixture of Gaussians \cite{wahal2019bimc}, or subset simulation \cite{Au_2007,uribe2021cross} among others.
 The many techniques of error estimation for Monte Carlo methods can be immediately applied to ISMC, see \cite{qmc_software} for an overview.
-However, evaluations of the simulation which are used to propose a density often cannot be reused for the importance sampling estimate, which sacrifices information that was expensive to gather.
+However, these schemes typically require two separate sets of expensive simulations: one to construct the importance sampling density and another to compute the estimate itself, since reusing the same evaluations for both would introduce bias.